-their drive.
+Stations that do not have one of the newer transceivers, with their built-in 1.2 GHz band modules, can use a separate transverter or transmitting up-converter to achieve the L-band uplink.
+Commonly these up-converters employ a 2-m IF for their drive.
 This generally means that a separate 2-m receiver is needed along with the VHF/UHF transceiver, as often the S-band down-converter also has a 2-m IF.
-The station shown in Fig 23.24 is of this type, using the 2-m features of the base HF transceiver to provide the IF for the S-band down-converter.
-Transmitting functions to AO-40 use the VHF/UHF transceiver for uplinks on U band and L band through an up-converter.
-There are a few L-bandtransmitting up-converters on the market just for AO-40 service.
+The station shown in Fig 23.20 is of this type, using the 2-m features of the base HF transceiver to provide the IF for the S-band down-converter.
+Transmitting functions use the VHF/UHF transceiver for uplinks on U band and L band through an up-converter.
+There are a few L-band-transmitting up-converters on the market just for satellite service.
 Among these are units from Down East Microwave, with its 1268-144TX; and from SSB-USA, with its MKU130TX; and from Parabolic AB.
 When you assemble your station, be sure to take the necessary steps to set the RF power drive level needed for your up-converter.
 This may mean the need for a power attenuator inserted between the transceiver and up-converter.